10 Types of Mental Imagery You Can Experience and Learn to Use

 James Tissot (1836–1902): The Vision of Saint Joseph

-Throughout history, famous religious leaders such as Paul, Mohammed, Buddha, the Sufi prophets, and Christian saints such as Mother Teresa have experienced extraordinary images — images with a powerful psychological and emotional impact.
-It’s not only famous people, but many ordinary people have similar experiences.
-In many cases, these images include symbols that have hidden meanings attached to them.
-Here is one example.
+Throughout history, famous religious leaders such as Paul, Mohammed, Buddha, the Sufi prophets, and Christian saints like Mother Teresa have experienced extraordinary images — images with a powerful psychological and emotional impact.
+It’s not only famous people, but many ordinary individuals have had similar experiences as well.
+In many cases, these images include symbols with hidden meanings attached to them.
+For instance, consider the following example.
 In 1947 Mother Teresa was shown a vision in three parts.

-In the first scene, she sees the painful plight of the poor.
-And she understands that spiritual poverty was hidden beneath the material one.
+In the first scene, she sees the painful plight of the poor, and she understands that spiritual poverty was hidden beneath the material one.

 In the second scene, Mother Teresa saw the same crowd of the poor, but there were more words.
 So it goes: Our Lady (Mary?) was there in the midst of them, and Mother Teresa was kneeling at her side; she heard her say: “Take care of them…they are mine…bring them to Jesus…carry them to Jesus…fear not…teach them to say the rosary…the family rosary and all will be well…fear not…Jesus and I will be with you and your children.”